sonaiyasahil10/Headless-Setup-on-Raspberry-Pi-4-for-ROS-Melodic/README.md

 Raspbian Buster is the fourth version of the Raspbian operating system and is based on Debian Buster.
 Raspbian is a free Debian-based operating system optimized for the Raspberry Pi, and Buster is the development code name for Debian 10.
 In this guide, we'll download and install Raspbian Stretch for use on the Raspberry Pi.

-Before starting download this image file :
+Before moving on [download](https://drive.google.com/drive/folders/1Cus9rOH_-XbNsec-lqWiV9UxXxrr0uHh?usp=sharing) this OS image file :

 ## So the flow of tasks is as given: